-When my 8-year-old daughter asked me about the events on January 17th of 2015 where 17 people were killed by terrorist, I didn’t know exactly what to tell her.
+When my 8-year-old daughter asked me about the events on January 17th of 2015, where terrorists killed 17 people, I didn’t know exactly what to tell her.

 I’ll do my best to explain things as I understand them from someone who is actually living in France at the time of the event.

 What happened in Paris, and Why am I writing about this?

 First, the WHAT!
 I am writing these words exactly 7 days after the 3-day terror began on the 7th of January 2015, where twelve people were killed at the offices of Charlie Hebdo, a French satirical magazine that publishes controversial cartoons.